KnollFrank/CarND-Advanced-Lane-Lines/writeup.md

 #### Color Transforms and Gradients

+TODO:
-TODO: Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.
+- Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
+- (+) Provide an example of a binary image result.
+- Code `create_binary_images()`:
+  1. use the Sobel operator to obtain the derivative in x direction of the l-channel (warum l-channel?) of the image, `x_derivative_thresholds = (20, 100)`.
+So we get vertical edges which comes close to my understanding of a lane lines. (green)
+  2. apply `s_channel_thresholds = (170, 255)` to the s-channel of the image. (blue)

 I used a combination of color and gradient thresholds to generate a binary image (function `create_binary_images()` in section "Use color transforms, gradients, etc., to create a thresholded binary image" in the notebook).
 Here's an example of my output for this step: